-Rezoning applications to district schedules containing Part 3 buildings (RR-2A/2B/2C, RR-3A/3B, and I-C1, etc.) shall include a Letter of Commitment from the project owner to submit the design reports outlined in Sections 4.1, 4.2, and 4.3 of this bulletin at the time of Building Permit application (first above grade or full construction stage).
+Rezoning applications to districts containing Part 3 buildings (RR-2A/2B/2C, RR-3A/3B, and IC-1, etc.) shall include a Letter of Commitment from the project owner to submit the design reports outlined in Sections 4.1, 4.2, and 4.3 of this bulletin at the time of Building Permit application (first above grade or full construction stage).